svenvg93/docs/docs/networking/routers/vyos/install-setup.md

 192.168.1.100  bc:24:11:82:b2:20  active   2025-03-19 17:31:03+00:00  2025-03-20 17:31:03+00:00  23:41:55     LAN     ubuntu-test  local
 192.168.1.101  bc:24:11:89:c8:77  active   2025-03-19 17:36:13+00:00  2025-03-20 17:36:13+00:00  23:47:05     LAN     ubuntu-test  local
 ```

+??? tip "SSH Access"
+    To simplify the configuration, you can now enable SSH, allowing you to copy and paste the remaining steps.
+    Refer to the [SSH] section for instructions on how to do this.

 ### DNS